muhammedkarakul/itunes-search-app/README.md

 # iTunes Search App

+## Info
-## This app serve you iTunes Search API functionality with useful and simple UI.
+This app serve you iTunes Search API functionality with useful and simple UI.